 Low motor oil

-Of course, these aren’t the only problems that can cause a car to overheat.
-It’s a good idea to find a reliable mechanic who can diagnose and service your car and get protection in case your car overheats while you’re on the road.
+If you’re unsure what’s causing your car to overheat, it’s always a good idea to find a reliable mechanic who can diagnose and service your car, and get protection in case your car overheats while you’re on the road.

 What happens when a car overheats?

-- A strange burning or sweet odor coming from the car’s engine
+- A burning or sweet odor coming from your car engine

 What to do when your car overheats